PantalaLabs/BionicGlove/README.md

 ![putty2](/pictures/putty2.png)

-Look how different if from Dongle
+Look how different is from Dongle

 ![putty3](/pictures/putty3.png)